 Learn more about TCDD’s position statements and how they guide our legislative action.

-TCDD supports the position that transportation options – including paratransit, rideshare services, and autonomous and semi-autonomous vehicles – are essential to quality of life and integration into the community, and must meet the needs of individuals with disabilities in a safe, reliable, convenient, affordable, timely, and accessible manner.
+Transportation options — including paratransit, rideshare services, and autonomous and semi-autonomous vehicles — are essential to quality of life and integration into the community and must meet the needs of individuals with disabilities in a safe, reliable, convenient,

 6201 E. Oltorf St., Ste.
 600